-But sometimes, it feels like self-love and self-care are out of reach, like we need more time, energy, or money.
-The truth is, though: we can all find ways to take better care of ourselves that fit into our busy lives and within our budget.
+But sometimes, it feels like self-love and self-care are out of reach; we think that we need more time, energy, or money to truly take care of ourselves.
+However, the truth is, though: we can all find ways to take better care of ourselves that fit into our busy lives and within our budget.
 It just takes a bit of creativity and effort.

 Personal self-care must morph into a different form of caring for ourselves through the different seasons of our lives.
-During a pandemic, it might mean changing your self-care activities up by limiting the diet of negative news features or becoming a more active component for social change.
+During a global crisis like the pandemic or the Russia-Ukraine war, it might mean limiting the diet of negative news features or becoming a more active component for social change.
 Or practicing mindfulness so you can more easily reframe your discouraging thoughts to greater hope and assertive action.
 Or maybe get a release through one of the latest trends: axe throwing.
 Instead of your usual weekly yoga class, spend an entire day in nature to rejuvenate and recharge.

 A Formula for Self-Care

-The formula below will show you how to design a personalized self-care routine that can help you achieve enhanced inner peace through difficult times.
+The formula below will show you how to design a personalized self-care routine that can help you achieve enhanced inner peace, even through difficult times.
 It’s a tool that you can use repeatedly whenever you need to change things up.
-Sometimes changing our activities and environment can be highly effective and give us a boost.
+Sometimes changing our environment and activities can be highly effective and give us a boost.

 First, set aside a half-hour to plan a self-care routine that will support you—you can do this!
 Grab some tea, a pen, and some paper, and begin:

-STEP 3: Organize.
-Next, take a clean sheet of paper and divide it into four equal squares.
-At the top of each square, write: “Daily,” “Weekly,” “Monthly,” and “Yearly.”
-Extract from your brainstorm list and add items in the appropriate squares.
+Then, extract from your brainstorming list and add items in the appropriate squares.
 Maybe you can’t go skiing every day, but you can ski once on weekends.
 Perhaps, you love getting massages as a couple, put them into the monthly quadrant for a nurturing routine.
 (And yes, include that long-desired vacation to the Bahamas!
-You may not be able to make the trip this year, but you can dream and make it a long-term goal.)
+You may not be able to make the trip this year, but you can dream, save, and make it a long-term goal.)

 Lastly, do yourself a favor and take action.
 Nothing changes without action toward our goals.